smkrv/ha-text-ai/README.md

 ## 📘 FAQ

 **Q: Which AI providers are supported?**
-A: Currently OpenAI (GPT models) and Anthropic (Claude models) are supported, with more providers planned.
+A: OpenAI (GPT models), Anthropic (Claude models), DeepSeek, Google Gemini, and OpenRouter are officially supported, with many other OpenAI-compatible providers working as well.

 **Q: How can I reduce API costs?**
-A: Use GPT-3.5-Turbo or Claude-3-Sonnet for most queries, implement caching, and optimize token usage.
+A: Use gpt-4o-mini or claude-3-5-haiku-20241022 for most queries, implement caching, and optimize token usage.

 **Q: Are there limitations on the number of requests?**
 A: Depends on your API provider's plan.
 We recommend monitoring usage and implementing request throttling via `request_interval` configuration.